Troiki ne Dvoiki!

-"Charmed" replaced by "Poor Nastya"
+"Charmed" replaced by "Under pressured Nastya"

-Although Zhenya has many friends at school and she says that they usually play family, most frequently a game called "mother and daughter", schoolmates haven't visited her at the SOS Children's Village.
+Although Zhenya has many friends at school, and she says that they usually play family, most frequently a game called "mother and daughter", schoolmates haven't visited her at the SOS Children's Village.
 "Katya, Julia, Natasha and Vanya are my best friends, but they haven't visited me here yet," she says.

 "Mother said that we should wait a bit and then invite them for a visit.
 I agree with that - I can't even cook yet.
 First I must learn," she says.
 A month before the end of the school year she has no idea what will happen in the summer.

-In a way Zhenya is also worse off now - the school bus doesn't stop near the village anymore, so she has to walk a couple of extra kilometres every morning.
+In a way Zhenya is also worse off now - the school bus doesn't stop near the village anymore, so she has to walk a couple of extra kilometers every morning.
 It hasn't done away with your enthusiasm for school?
 "No!
 Now we can even write with a ballpoint, not with a pencil!"